-- 71. Duties of members generally Members of government, whether elected or otherwise, are expected in the performance of their office to - - (a) act in accordance with this Constitution and the law; - (b) devote their time and talent exclusively to the carrying out of their official duties: - (c) be accountable to the people of their electorates, including- - (i) representing the interests and views of the constituents and the electorate as a whole free from wantok and other social constraints; - (ii) having and maintain the principal place of residence in the electorate:
+- 71. Duties of members generally Members of government, whether elected or otherwise, shall in the performance of their duties in office; - (a) act in accordance with this Constitution and State Constitution the law; - (b) devote their time and talent exclusively to the carrying out of their official duties; - (c) be accountable to the people of their electorates, including- - (i) represent the interests and views of the constituents and the electorate as a whole free from nepotism and other social constraints; - (ii) having and maintain the principal place of residence in the electorate; - (iii) keep in tune with the needs and aspirations of the electorate by working closely with traditional leaders, village and other communities and people of the electorate and to visit them regularly; - (iv) working closely with other politicians and government institutions in enhancing the well being of the people; - (v) informing and educating the electorate on political and government issues.

-- (iii) keep in tune with the needs and aspirations of the electorate by working closely with traditional leaders, village and other communities and people of the electorate and to visit them regularly; - (iv) working closely with other politicians and government institutions in enhancing the well being of the people; - (v) informing and educating the electorate on political and government issues. - 72.
-Primary duty of federal members (1) The primary duty of members to the Federal Parliament is to represent their constituents only in relation to those matters, which the federal sphere of government has authority to exercise in the interests of the Republic. - (2) Members of the Federal Parliament shall not interfere in the affairs of State Government unless the State invites the member to do so.
+72. Primary duty of federal members

-CHAPTER SEVEN
+- (1) The primary duty of members to the Federal Parliament is to represent their constituents only in relation to those matters, which the federal sphere of government has authority to exercise in the interests of the Republic. - (2) Members of the Federal Parliament shall not interfere in the affairs of State Government and community Governments unless the State and Community governments invite the member to do so.

-THE PRESIDENT OF SOLOMON ISLANDS
+CHAPTER SEVEN THE PRESIDENT OF SOLOMON ISLANDS